 Get a free tax relief consultation from tax relief professionals and lawyers to prevent potential bank levies, or remove existing bank levies.
 Get started by using a simple form:

 Bank Levy Assistance

 A bank levy occurs when the IRS orders your bank to seize the funds in your account and send them to the IRS as payment for back taxes owed.
 When taxpayers ignore IRS warnings or wait too long to respond to IRS collection letters, they run the real risk of having their bank account frozen and funds removed.
-Regardless of your tax situation, don’t wait for IRS collection and enforcement action to get more serious.
+Regardless of your tax situation, don’t wait for the IRS collection and enforcement action to get more serious.
 Get tax relief now for bank levy assistance.

 Don’t take a chance; take action.
 If you or a loved one is suffering from tax debt, you have come to the right place.
-Our staff consist of a highly experienced and trained staff of certified tax specialists whose only mission is to remedy your IRS problems and get you back in good standing.
+Our staff consists of a highly experienced and trained staff of certified tax specialists whose only mission is to remedy your IRS problems and get you back in good standing.

 We want to support and guide you during this difficult time.
 Relief is possible!

 You have several options for resolving your tax debt or other IRS problems.
 After collecting your information and evaluating your situation, the Tax Professionals at Fidelity Tax Relief will determine the best action to take for your unique circumstances.
 Your tax settlement could include one or more of the following:

 Back Tax Filing and Compliance: When you do not file your taxes with the IRS, they eventually file them for you.
 This typically leads to you owing more than you should, contributing to a significant tax debt.
 At Fidelity Tax Relief, we can re-file your back taxes and reduce your tax liability as much as 90.
 We will also ensure that you are compliant with the IRS, which may also include negotiating a settlement for what you may still owe after re-filing.